 Best Indian Sci-Fi Films of All Time

-Sci-fi genre is the toughest of all other genres as you need to introduce technology either under development or never heard before.
-The challenge is that the sci-fi film must feel real and amazes the audience.
+The sci-fi genre is the toughest of all other genres as you need to introduce technology either under development or never heard before.
+The challenge is that the sci-fi film must feel real and amaze the audience.

-Thankfully, Indian film industry has tried this genre and at times got successful in entertaining the audience fond of the sci-fi genre.
+Thankfully, the Indian film industry has tried this genre and at times has been successful in entertaining the audience fond of the sci-fi genre.

 Here are some of the best Indian Science Fiction movies of all time:

 Shankar’s 2010 film Robot took the Indian science fiction genre to a new level.
 Although a story adapted from a Kannada film; the breathtaking scenes and technology used in this multilingual film made it unique.
 The film tells the story of a scientist who develops an android that exhibits human emotions.
 When the Android falls in love with the scientist’s girlfriend, the once-marvel creation becomes a danger to human society.
 Whether the scientist is able to stop it or not forms the rest of the story.

 Directed by Rakesh Roshan, Koi Mil Gaya is a 2003 film and Bollywood’s first film about Aliens.
 The central theme of the film is the friendship bond between an intellectually disabled boy named Rohit and an alien.
 After the boy uses the machine invented by his father to communicate with the aliens, the aliens respond.
 When they arrive on Earth, they leave one of their kind behind.
 The rest of the film shows the developing bond between the alien and the boy and how the alien helps the boy become the smartest of all.